The Angelika Amon Young Scientist Award

 Pioneering geneticist and cell biologist Angelika Amon (1967-2020) was a dedicated mentor, guide, advocate, and friend to many scientists.
 From her five years as a fellow at the Whitehead Institute and through her time as a faculty member at the Koch Institute for Integrative Cancer Research, she trained countless undergraduate and graduate students, postdoctoral researchers, and technicians—sharing with them her lifelong passion for fundamental biology and discovery science.
 The ripple effect of Angelika’s inspiration and counsel is profound.
 Amon Lab alumni have set up their own labs in numerous universities and research institutes around the world.

-Please submit application as a single email to amon_award_ki@mit.edu by 4:00 p.m.
-EST on May 31, 2023.
+Please submit application as a single email to amon_award_ki@mit.edu by 11:59 PM EDT Friday, June 14, 2024 (extended due date for applications).

-• Research summary (300 words maximum) or abstract of graduate thesis
+- Research summary or abstract of graduate thesis (300 words maximum)

 Please email amon_award_ki@mit.edu with any questions.